Gan10/ecommerce_analysis/README.md

-#  E-commerce Customer Segmentation with RFM Analysis
+#  E-commerce Analysis with RFM segmentation

 This project applies the RFM (Recency, Frequency, Monetary) framework to segment customers of a UK-based online retailer, based on transaction data from December 1, 2010, to December 9, 2011.
 By engineering key features and leveraging clustering algorithms, raw data is transformed into actionable customer profiles.